billbuchanan/appliedcrypto/unit07_tunnelling/lab/README.md

       print (row['web'])
 ```

 Note that it will can take a few minutes to perform a single scan.
-By reading the out3.txt file, outline your findings [Replit](https://replit.com/@billbuchanan/ssllab#main.py):
+By reading the out3.txt file, outline your findings.

+Here is the [Replit](https://replit.com/@billbuchanan/ssllab#main.py) site.

 Site name:				Site rating: